IANDORA87/engineer3/README.md

 ## Robot Arm Planning

 ## Design Goal

+Step 1 - TOP DOWN DESIGN METHOD
+• All of the Parts are modeled in the same
+Part Studio
+• Geometric and dimensional data is shared between parts
+• Design intent is consistent across multiple parts
+• Multiple parts can be edited at the same time

+Step 2 - Create the Sketch of the Base

+Step 3 - Create the Sketch of the Gripper
+Extrude the Base and the Gripper
+Create Actuator Hole in the Base

+Step 4 - Create the Swing Arm

+Step 5 - Create the Actuator

+Step 6 - Create the Control Arm

+Step 7 - Assemble the Gripper Parts
+Using Mates

+Step 8 - Animate the Gripper Action

 This design is robot arm the goal of our project we are working on pick and- place robbitic arm picking up objects from one location and placing them in another.

 ## Scope

 ## Schedule
 Week 1 (January 2-5)------------: Continue designs, drawings, initial CAD design .